CyraTechZenith/java-dictionary/README.md

 ## Versioning
 This repository will evolve over time.

-- **v1.0**: Basic CLI dictionary with file parsing
+- **v1.0**: Initial CLI dictionary with file-based parsing
+- **v1.1**: Minor internal improvements and stability updates
-- Future versions will introduce new features, refactoring, and improvements
+- Future versions will introduce new features, refactoring, and enhancements

 Each version will be committed incrementally to reflect learning progress and feature growth.